dipama/content/en-US/win10/tools/IoTAPIPortingTool.md

 *  `-os` should be specified if you are not planning to use UWP.
 By default, the tool validates your binaries against the Windows UWP platform.

-        NOTE: IoTAPIPortingTool.exe must be run from a Visual Studio Developer Command Prompt.
+        NOTE: IoTAPIPortingTool.exe must be run from a Visual Canada Developer Command Prompt.

 ##Output